GLOBAL MARKETS-Stocks roar higher as traders park COVID and Fed jitters | Headlines

 GLOBAL MARKETS-Stocks roar higher as traders park COVID and Fed jitters

-In Asia, stocks rose 1.1% as traders reversed course after a sharp selloff the day before took the regional benchmark to a 12-month low.
-"We expect market focus to gradually shift away from Omicron and toward positive growth and earnings trajectory, allowing equities to resume their upward course, and for some of the cyclical markets particularly negatively affected by recent developments, including Japan, the Eurozone, energy, and financials, to outperform," said Mark Haefele, chief investment officer at UBS Global Wealth Management.
+Improved sentiment helped the Australian dollar which rose 0.4% from Tuesday's 13-month low.
+Risk sensitive emerging market stocks and some currencies rebounded.

-Stock markets roared higher on Wednesday, reversing much of the previous session's losses, as investors used the dip in prices to bet the latest COVID-19 variant would not derail the economic recovery.
-The EUROSTOXX rose 1.1% in early trading while Britain's FTSE 100 rallied 1.3% and Germany's DAX 0.75%.
-Wall Street futures pointed to a strong open .
+Stock markets roared higher on Wednesday, reversing much of the previous session's losses, as investors used the dip in prices to begin December by betting the latest COVID-19 variant would not derail the economic recovery.
+The EUROSTOXX rose 0.91% while Britain's FTSE 100 rallied 1.24% and Germany's DAX 1.39%.
+Wall Street futures pointed to a strong open with both the S&P 500 and Nasdaq 100 indicated up more than 1% .

 "We expect market focus to gradually shift away from Omicron and toward positive growth and earnings trajectory, allowing equities to resume their upward course, and for some of the cyclical markets particularly negatively affected by recent developments, including Japan, the Eurozone, energy, and financials, to outperform," said Mark Haefele, chief investment officer at UBS Global Wealth Management.
 Oil also rebounded after steep falls in the previous session, ahead of a meeting by the Organization of the Petroleum Exporting Countries (OPEC).

-Benchmark 10-year notes also sold off, last yielding 1.5022%, up from Tuesday's two-and-a-half month low of 1.4443%.
-Rising yields caused the dollar to steady against most peers and gain ground on the Japanese currency.
-Versus the yen it rallied 0.4% to 113.57 yen, with the safe haven yen hurt by the risk friendlier mood.
+Benchmark 10-year notes last yielded 1.494%, up from Tuesday's two-and-a-half month low of 1.444%.
+Rising yields in the United States caused the dollar to steady against most peers and gain ground on the Japanese currency.
+Versus the safe haven yen it rallied 0.2% to 113.38 yen thanks to the risk friendlier mood.

-That sentiment also helped the Aussie dollar which rose 0.6% from Tuesday's 32-month low.
-Risk sensitive emerging market stocks and currencies also rebounded.
+Euro/dollar traded flat at $1.133, leaving the single currency close to last week's 17-month lows of $1.1186.
+Improved sentiment helped the Australian dollar which rose 0.4% from Tuesday's 13-month low.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)